 This site will be dedicated to discuss the consequences of environmental destruction.
 Starting from chemical contamination, pollution, forest destruction, climate change, etc..
 With solutions and practical measures that can be taken.

 I’m Chalani H.T.
 Rubesinghe (Bsc.Nat.sc., MSc.Env.Sc.), graduated from the Open University of Sri Lanka in 2009 in the stream of Natural sciences with a First class.
-I completed my Masters in Environmental science at the Postgraduate Institute of Science at Peradeniya, Sri Lanka with a GPA of 3.58.
+I completed my Masters in Environmental science from the Postgraduate Institute of Science at Peradeniya, Sri Lanka.

 As a child I had a keen interest on oceans and ships.
 I used to collect details and pictures of ships and spent hours in the library to collect information on oceans.
 Back then I wanted to become an Oceanographer.
 I have a huge collection of ocean specimens that in future someday when I’m rich enough, I expect to turn into a museum.
 When I was doing my masters, Oceanography was unavailable.
 Instead I had to do Environmental science which eventually became my carrier and also a part of my life.

 My carrier started as an Environmental Officer from Centre for Environmental Justice (CEJ), Sri Lanka.
 This was the mother who gave me birth, nurtured and raised me up as an Environmental scientist.
 For this, I gratefully acknowledge Mr. Hematha Withanage, Executive director, Mr. Dilena Pathragoda, Director- Projects and the whole CEJ team.

 - Studies on enhancing public awareness on chemical management under the grants of UNDP/ GEF/ SGP,

 - Climate change on agriculture and their remedial actions implemented in Sri Lanka in association with PILF,